tungprime/Fekete-polynomials-Calculations/README.md

 (4) The function cycle(p,n) searches for q_2<n such that g_p(x) modulo q_2 is a product of a linear polynomial and another irreducible polynomial.

-(5) The function transpostion(p,n) searches for q_3<n such that g_p(x) modulo q_3 is a product of a quadratic polynomial and distince irreducible polynomials of odd degrees.
+(5) The function transpostion(p,n) searches for q_3<n such that g_p(x) modulo q_3 is a product of a quadratic polynomial and distinct irreducible polynomials of odd degrees.

 (6) The function search(p,n) simultaneously search for the smallest triple (q_1, q_2, q_3).